pgbackrest/pgbackrest/CONTRIBUTING.md

 **Debugging with files**

 Sometimes it is useful to look at files that were generated during the test.
 The default for running any test is that, at the start/end of the test, the test harness will clean up all files and directories created.
-To override this behavior, a single test run must be specified and the option `--no-cleanup` provided.
+To override this behavior, a single test must be specified and the option `--no-cleanup` provided.
 Again, continuing with the check command, from **define.yaml** above, there are four tests.
 Below, test one will be run and nothing will be cleaned up so that the files and directories in `test/test-0` can be inspected.
 ```
-pgbackrest/test/test.py --vm-out --module=command --test=check --run=1 --no-cleanup
+pgbackrest/test/test.py --vm-out --module=command/check --test=1 --no-cleanup
 ```

 ### Understanding Test Output